 Birth control vs. contraception

-Firstly, a clarification: Contraception refers to artificial methods that act against conception of a child (i.e. the morning-after pill, IUDs); birth control, in contrast, refers to actions that limit the number/timing of children naturally, like NFP and abstinence.
+Firstly, a clarification: birth control and contraception are not synonymous, though society tends to treat them that way.
+Contraception generally refers to artificial methods that act against conception of a child (i.e. the morning-after pill, IUDs).
+Birth control, in contrast, refers to methods that limit the number/timing of children naturally, like NFP and abstinence.

 Except for medical reasons, contraception is generally not acceptable in the eyes of the Church.
-Abstinence and NFP, on the other hand, are in line with Church teaching.
+NFP and abstinence, on the other hand, are in harmony with Church teaching.

 The purpose of sex

 Is it okay for a married Christian couple to have sex without the goal of conceiving a child?
-Could a husband and wife “be together” in that way without falling into sin?
+Could a husband and wife “be together” without falling into sin?
 The purpose of sexual union plays an important role in understanding the position of the Church.

 The Eastern Orthodox Church, on the other hand, views human sexuality as beautiful when ordered according to God’s design.
 She also always highlights multiple purposes for sex.
 To the Orthodox, intimate union and protection against the selfish abuse of sex are just as important as procreation.
 And while it may be ideal that all three purposes are present in every marital sexual act, nowhere are we taught we must always have all three.